mathewlowry/myhub-gpt/at-science-homepage/content/events/event-atmosphere2026.md

 ## Key Info

+Register to the event using the above form.

-The event is a side event to [AtmosphereConf 2026](https://ti.to/atmosphereconf/atmosphereconf2026) in Vancouver (March 26-29, 2026).
-A ticket to AtmosphereConf 2026 is therefore required, as is [registration to the event itself](https://tally.so/r/Zj8K0o).
+The event is a side event to [AtmosphereConf 2026](https://ti.to/atmosphereconf/atmosphereconf2026) in Vancouver (March 26-29, 2026), so if you're attending in person [a ticket to AtmosphereConf 2026](#) is also required.

 **Location:**
 AMS Student Nest